 in addition = also

-majority = most of
+majority = here: most of the people in the stadium

 Boxing Day, the 26th of December, has become a traditional day of sports in the UK, with many events taking place all across the country.